BeginnerCoin/BGNR-Client/README.md

 License
 -------

 Beginnercoin Core is released under the terms of the MIT license.
-See http://opensource.org/licenses/MIT for more information.
+See COPYING or http://opensource.org/licenses/MIT for more information.